omerdoron3101/sql-exploratory-data-analysis-project/README.md

 ---

+### ⚠️ Prerequisites

+This project relies on the **views created in My "Data Warehouse and Analytics" project**.
+Before running the queries in `scripts`, ensure that the following views exist in your Gold Layer:

+- `dim_customers`
+- `dim_products`
+- `fact_sales`

+These views are required to replicate the results exactly as presented in the analysis.
+Please run the SQL scripts from the 🔗 [sql-data-warehouse-project](https://github.com/omerdoron3101/sql-data-warehouse-project/tree/main) to generate them.

+---

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.